Introduction to Custom Exception in Python

 class User_Exception1( Exception ) ....class User_Exception2( Exception ) .... . . . . . . try:Executed on top of suspicious code except User_Exception1: This piece will be executed when a user_exception 1 is triggeredexcept User_Exception2: This piece will be executed when a user_exception 1 is triggered else: This block is executed when no orther exception is found

-How User-defined Exception Handling works?
+How User-defined Exception Handling work?

-A user-defined exception handling process needs to have a user-defined class representing the exception to be created.
+A user-defined exception-handling process needs to have a user-defined class representing the exception to be created.
 This user-defined exception class needs to be inheriting the exception class either directly or indirectly.
-So based on the inherited class this formulates into a user based exception.
+So based on the inherited class, this formulates into a user-based exception.

 Examples to Implement Custom Exception in Python